-Your trading patterns should also be favourable to your lifestyle.
+Your trading patterns should also be favorable to your lifestyle.
 If time is not an issue, you can make lots of trades every day just like how scalpers make money, which would keep you glued to your computer screen.
 Some traders don’t have this much time, though, and prefer to place only a few trades in a day – it all comes down to what you’re most comfortable with.

 Besides the number of trades, how long you are going to hold on to trades is an important factor.
-Holding on to a trade for a few days ensures you get the most out of your trade by giving it time to grow as the markets move in your favour, but you also incur swaps.
+Holding on to a trade for a few days ensures you get the most out of your trade by giving it time to grow as the markets move in your favor, but you also incur swaps.
 Swaps, or swap rates, are a commission charged for holding onto a position overnight, and they are incurred every day a trade position is held open.
 Usually, these swap rates are minimal, but they vary depending on your broker Forex.
-Major currency pairs have small swap rates, but if you trade with exotic pairs, then the swap is going to be higher, and may affect how long you can hold on to a trade.
+Major currency pairs have small swap rates, but if you trade with exotic pairs, then the swap is going to be higher and may affect how long you can hold on to a trade.

 On the other hand, short-term trading is ideal for someone who wants to make a profit and move on.
 Within a short time, the profits may not be as much as those you would get if you kept holding your position, but it frees you to move on to the next thing without any strings attached.

-Choose a favourable lot size and leverage
+Choose a favorable lot size and leverage

 Risk management is what sets apart successful traders from the rest who lose money or struggle to break even.
-Leverage and the lot size dictate your position size and determines how much risk you’re willing to take.
+Leverage and the lot size dictate your position size and determine how much risk you’re willing to take.

 Leverage allows you to trade large quantities of a commodity, and the higher it is, the more you can trade and subsequently, the higher the profits.
 Brokers may offer leverage as high as 1:100 or up to 1:500, which enables you to make large trades.
 It can be tempting to go with the highest leverage available, but remember this can be deadly just as it can be helpful because if your trade goes bad and you start losing, the higher leverage may work against you.
-This still doesn’t mean that you should go for the lowest leverage possible, but rather that you should choose the leverage that best suits your appetite for risk.
+This still doesn’t mean that you should go for the lowest leverage possible, but rather that you should choose the leverage that best suits your risk appetite.

-Basically, these two factors should be determined by the amount of capital you have in your trading account.
+These two factors should be determined by the amount of capital you have in your trading account.
 If you have, say, $10,000, then using a higher leverage and lot size may still be safer compared to using similar proportions on an account with $1,000.
 Too much risk leads to margin calls, and before you know it you may be stopped out and your account wiped out.
 So, think about the leverage and lot size that provides you with just enough risk without placing your entire capital in danger.